Appellate judges question Trump's authority to impose tariffs without Congress

 Trump says the country’s trade deficit is so serious that it likewise qualifies for the law’s protection.

-In sharp exchanges with Schumate, appellate judges questioned that contention, asking whether the law extended to tariffs at all and, if so, whether the levies matched the threat the administration identified.
+In sharp exchanges with Shumate, appellate judges questioned that contention, asking whether the law extended to tariffs at all and, if so, whether the levies matched the threat the administration identified.

 “If the president says there’s a problem with our military readiness,” Chief Circuit Judge Kimberly Moore posited, “and he puts a 20% tax on coffee, that doesn’t seem to necessarily deal with (it).”

-Note: This story has been corrected to fix the spelling of the surname of the attorney representing the Trump administration.
-His surname is Shumate, not Schumate.